Updated August 2026

 The government's four-year tax recovery period

 It is especially important to continue to meet the EOT qualifying rules after the transaction has completed.
 This is due to the four year vendor clawback period enforced by the government.
-This means that HMRC can recover tax from the exiting shareholders (the ones who initially benefitted from a 0% Capital Gains Tax charge) if any EOT rules are broken within four years of the transaction.
+This means that HMRC can recover tax from the exiting shareholders (the ones who initially benefitted from 50% Capital Gains Tax relief as of November 2025) if any EOT rules are broken within four years of the transaction.

 Interested in EOT?
 Download our complete guide today